 The Ombudsman Association has a list of members.

-Also note Centre for Public Scrutiny – online resource for auditors or scrutineers of public sector bodies.
+Also note Centre for Governance and Scrutiny – online resource for auditors or scrutineers of public sector bodies.
 “Not only to hold executives to account but also to create a constructive dialogue between the public and its elected representatives” on public services.

 Government Departmental websites are on the Lobby page.